Maxim Petrov

 Maxim Vladimirovich Petrov (Максим Владимирович Петров, born 1965) is a Russian serial killer, convicted for the killing of 11 people in St Petersburg between 1999 and 2000.
 Petrov, nicknamed Doctor Death by the Russian media, was a practicing doctor who targeted patients from a local health center, killing them by lethal injection at their homes then robbing them.

 Petrov was sentenced to life imprisonment and is suspected to have killed up to 19 people until his arrest.

 Background

 Maxim Vladimirovich Petrov worked as an emergency doctor in St Petersburg, living in the central Vasilievsky Island area of the city.
-Petrov had been married twice and has three children, one from his first marriage and two from his second marriage.
+Petrov got married twice and has three children, one from his first marriage and two from his second marriage.

 Crimes

 Early robberies

 In 1997, Petrov began robbing his patients by visiting their homes unannounced and usually in the morning when relatives would be at work.
 He would then measure their blood pressure and suggest they needed an injection which anaesthetized them.
 While they were unconscious, Petrov stole their possessions, even taking rings and earrings from his victims' bodies.
 The first few victims did not die, instead waking up later after he had left.
 Petrov committed 47 robberies until his arrest in 2000.